Caffeine and mental alertness – part 1Print this page

 - Likewise, another study reported that a 30 minute break including a short nap (of less than 15 minutes), or a coffee containing 150-200mg caffeine, were very effective at reducing driver sleepiness.
 This effect was even more prominent when coffee and a nap were combined20.
 This amount of caffeine also resulted in reduced driving incidents in a simulated driving test held in the early morning for 30 minutes following no sleep, or about two hours after sleep restriction21.

 - A case-control study showed that caffeinated beverages, such as coffee, were associated with a reduced risk of crashing for long-distance commercial motor vehicle drivers22.

 - In addition, slow-release caffeine (300mg) has also been reported to reduce lane drifting, speed deviation and accident liability in a simulated driving test23.

-This data suggests that caffeine can serve as an effective countermeasure to the performance decrements induced by sleep-deprivation, particularly when there is no opportunity to take a nap.
+Data from the aforementioned studies suggests that caffeine may help as an effective countermeasure to the performance decrements induced by sleep-deprivation, particularly when there is no opportunity to take a nap.